boardfish/dissertation/contents/5-results-and-discussion.md

 and feature-complete.
 Despite this, I cannot shake the notion that with more time available, Blacklight would feel whole, and potentially viable for public rollout.
-Of course, in the current climate, Blacklight may serve little purpose unless it were repurposed - in any other world, my personal feelings towards it would be justified.
+Of course, in the current climate, Blacklight may serve little purpose unless it were repurposed---in any other world, my personal feelings towards it would be justified.

 My implementation of continuous integration and containerisation surpasses previous attempts I have made in personal projects.
 I feel as though I have refined skills related to testing, and have particularly made strides in building more interactive frontends with React.
-Room for improvement still remains - late in development of Blacklight, I encountered limits around my use of CircleCI, and I might have been able to capitalise on the premium feature of Docker layer caching.
-I was alerted to a potentially more suitable option in GitHub Actions, which would have alleviated both woes - with 3,000 free minutes of running available under my current GitHub plan, I would have been able to run somewhere over 400 builds at the average rate per month, which I expect would have been more than enough.
+Room for improvement still remains---late in development of Blacklight, I encountered limits around my use of CircleCI, and I might have been able to capitalise on the premium feature of Docker layer caching.
+I was alerted to a potentially more suitable option in GitHub Actions, which would have alleviated both woes---with 3,000 free minutes of running available under my current GitHub plan, I would have been able to run somewhere over 400 builds at the average rate per month, which I expect would have been more than enough.
 For comparison, development completed with 234